sunyinqi0508/submarine-architecture/README.md

 You can independently open the gui in a browser by going to the address `localhost:8000`... assuming you're running the react app on your computer.
 You could also run both of your clients independently and connect to the game server after you connect the GUI.

 If you have any questions about how the game would work, please stick with the descriptions on the course website: https://cs.nyu.edu/courses/fall21/CSCI-GA.2965-001/subhunt.html and if you find possible implementation differences in this architecture, please report the bugs to us and we will verify and fix them immediately.

+### Acknowledgment
+Thank Yue Zhou (yz1268@nyu.edu) for co-hosting the game at the day of competition.